 We are grateful to Brother Yonts and the General Home Missions Division for proposing this project and helping to plan it.
 We are also grateful to Brother Hall, Brother Bernard, and Word Aflame Press for publishing a book of this nature.

-Nathaniel A. Urshan General Superintendent, 1978-2001 United Pentecostal Church International by Cleveland M. Becton
+Nathaniel A. Urshan

+General Superintendent, 1978-2001

+United Pentecostal Church International

 The Minister's Personal Life